Fix it Friday with Sheffield Hallam University experts

 The centre has significant expertise in the area of built environment and construction and can offer services including repair and rehabilitation solutions, building performance and renewable energy technology evaluation, product development, building insulation testing, conservation of heritage structures, materials and recycling solutions, concrete and other testing services.

-Professor Paul Stephenson, Head of Research in the Department of Development and Society
+Professor Paul Stephenson, Head of Research in the Department of Social Sciences and Humanities

 The Department of the Natural and Built Environment has a national and international reputation for our industry-focused research.
 Their research seeks to understand the impact of social, environmental and economic changes on society, and then to draw on this understanding to contribute to the better design and planning of spaces and places.
 Ultimately, this leads to the creation, management and maintenance of improved built and natural environments.